What Is The Rear Bike Rack For?

 Trunk bags

 Trunk bags are small bags that can be mounted on top of the bike’s rear rack.
-They are small in volume but they give convenient access to everything inside them via the flap open top.
-They are great for carrying cameras, snacks, tools or a small jacket.
-They are useful for day-trips or commutes where you don’t need to carry a laptop, but only some small items.
+They are small in volume, but they give convenient access to everything inside them via the flap open top.
+They are great for carrying cameras, snacks, tools, or a small jacket.
+They are helpful when you need to carry only some small items.

 Excellent for day trips